laelabaugh/online-shopper-conversion-analysis/README.md

 - Which months and traffic sources drive highest-converting sessions?
 - How does browsing behavior (pages viewed, time on site, bounce rate) relate to likelihood of purchase?
 - Are there specific visitor profiles that warrant targeted attention?
+- Can we predict which sessions are likely to convert based on browsing behavior?

 **Dataset Information**